BabyTravel UK Logo BabyTravel UK

 Which Travel Pushchair Fits in a Small Car Boot?

 In the UK, small cars are king.
 But a Ford Fiesta, VW Polo, or Mini Cooper boot isn't known for its cavernous space.
 Finding a pushchair that fits alongside a changing bag and a few groceries is a major victory.
 The key is looking at the folded dimensions—every centimetre counts.
+If you're planning a road trip to somewhere like the Lake District or the Peak District, getting the right stroller into the boot is the difference between a relaxed arrival and a roadside puzzle.

 Top Pushchairs for Tiny Boots: